 Winter travel in Iceland: advice for staying safe

 Christmas and New Year's Eve are big celebrations that do a great job of brightening the darkness.
-Then there's all the traditional knitwear, cozy gatherings, books to read, geothermal pools to soak in, skiing adventures, and so much more…
+Then there's all the traditional knitwear, cozy gatherings, books to read, geothermal pools to soak in, ice caves to explore, skiing adventures, and so much more…

 Winter is a great time to visit, but it should also involve a little extra planning.
 It’s important to do your homework before a winter vacation in Iceland, so you know how to stay safe and be prepared for anything the elements can throw at you.

 The Blue Lagoon with a dusting of snow

 safetravel.is – a project of the Icelandic Association for Search and Rescue.

 vedur.is – the website of the Icelandic Met Office has everything from weather and aurora forecasts to earthquake reports.